safarilewis/alx-system_engineering-devops/0x14-mysql/README.md

-# Configuring redundancy in servers
+# Configuring redundancy in server 1 and server 2